emilwareus/Trafic_Sign_Classifier/writeup_template.md

 ![Label: 0](https://github.com/emilwareus/Trafic_Sign_Classifier/blob/master/test_img/0.jpg) ![Label: 12](https://github.com/emilwareus/Trafic_Sign_Classifier/blob/master/test_img/12.jpg) ![Label: 17](https://github.com/emilwareus/Trafic_Sign_Classifier/blob/master/test_img/17.jpg)
 ![Label: 3](https://github.com/emilwareus/Trafic_Sign_Classifier/blob/master/test_img/3.jpg) ![Label: 37](https://github.com/emilwareus/Trafic_Sign_Classifier/blob/master/test_img/37.jpg) ![Label: 38](https://github.com/emilwareus/Trafic_Sign_Classifier/blob/master/test_img/38.jpg)

-The first image might be difficult to classify because ...
+The first image is bright and the label has very few training exampels. the second image
 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: